Almarimi23/DRECT/README.md

 ## Note to rerun experiment
 - The "Dataset" directory is needed to be placed in the same directory as the project.
 The script that used to collect the data is aviliable here [Data Collection](DataCollection/).
-If you are eager to use our data,  The dataset is aviliable in this link Data : [Dataset](https://drive.google.com/drive/folders/16cSkghlKFBzutwpl2lMjAvK-vUhNJAX8?usp=share_link).
+If you are eager to use our data, contact us here or via email.
 - Run the developer recommendation code by run the file DRECT.py.

 ## Support